frdpnl/codespeak/README.md

 ```
 evaluates to the list 2, 3, 4.

-`it` builtin symbol that stores the previous evaluation.
+`it` is a builtin symbol that stores the previous evaluation.

 ## Expression